top of page

 White matter microstructure, a measure of the brain’s wiring, peaked at the end of the second trimester.
 Photograph: Daniela Cossio

 For the first time, researchers have captured the profound changes that sweep through a woman’s brain during pregnancy, thanks to precision MRI scans taken throughout the process.
-These scans, conducted from before conception until two years after childbirth, revealed extensive reorganization in the brain, with some changes fading quickly and others persisting for years.
+These scans, conducted from before conception until two years after childbirth, revealed extensive reorganisation in the brain, with some changes fading quickly and others persisting for years.

 This groundbreaking study offers unprecedented insight into the maternal brain and sets the stage for deeper research into pregnancy’s neurological effects.
 The findings could help scientists better understand conditions such as postnatal depression, the link between pre-eclampsia and dementia, and why pregnancy seems to reduce migraines and multiple sclerosis symptoms.